DanielKilgallon/Messaging-Bots/readme.md

 ### Getting Started

-You will need [Node.js](https://nodejs.org/) to run the Javscript backend on your local machine.
+You will need a [Telegram](https://telegram.org/) account and [Node.js](https://nodejs.org/) to run this project.

 ### Installing

-You can download or clone this repository to run the files.
-Do not only download the .js files, as there are .json files for storing information.

-After downloading, use npm to install Telegraf `npm install telegraf`.
-You should be ready to run the the .js files in this repository.
-Run using `node file.js`.

-## Deployment

-To fully run this on your own telegram bot, follow the [Telegram Bot-Making Guide](https://core.telegram.org/bots) and use the given api key in place of `botkeys['BotName']` in the code.
+Download or clone this repository then navigate to this folder and run `npm install` to install dependencies.
+From there you will need your own Bot and Bot Keys from Telegram, please follow this guide to create your bot and get the required key [Telegram Bot-Making Guide](https://core.telegram.org/bots)

+Once you have acquired your bot key replace `botkeys['BotName']` with the api key.
+Then run the startup script `./startAllBots`

 ## Built With